Irreversibility and randomness: Irreversibility in the Ehrenfest model

 for some probability measure $\nu$ on $[0,1]$.
 Using this, as well as pairwise independence $\mathbb{P}(X_0 = x_0, X_1 = x_1) = \mathbb{P}(X_0 = x_0)\mathbb{P}(X_1 = x_1)$, we obtain

-This can only be the case if $\nu$ is deterministic, which implies that \er{definetti} factorizes, i.e. the random variables $(X_n)_{n \in \N}$ are mutually independent.
-Applying this reasoning to the modified Ehrenfest model, we see that \er{main} (which implies the weak law of large numbers) implies that $(X_n(0))_{n \in \N}$ are i.i.d., under the assumption of exchangeability.
+By the Cauchy-Schwarz inequality, this can only be the case if $\nu$ is deterministic, which implies that \er{definetti} factorizes, i.e., the random variables $(X_n)_{n \in \N}$ are mutually independent.
+Note that this result relies crucially on the equivalence between pairwise independence and vanishing covariance, which only holds for random variables taking values in $\{0,1\}$ (we will discuss the case of more general state spaces in \S\ref{EET}).

+Applying this reasoning to the modified Ehrenfest model, we see that \er{main} (which has the weak law of large numbers as a consequence) implies that $(X_n(0))_{n \in \N}$ are i.i.d., under the assumption of exchangeability.
 Note that this has nothing to do with the dynamics, since we only need to look at the initial time $t = 0$. \end{enumerate}